DH4 IRAN

 The train sets are driven by internal combustion engines powered by diesel fuel.
 Each car is equipped with a traction unit consisting of a diesel engine, a turbo transmission, a hydrostatic driven auxiliary drive system and a three-phase auxiliary generator.

 The train sets can be operated in multiple traction consisting of identically composed units.
 The maximum configuration is a multiple train set consisting of 12 cars.
 Any orientation of units to form a multiple traction trains is possible (coupling of A-car to A-car, A-car to B-car and B-car to B-car).
+Top speeds are unknown.